 Suction Side Pool Cleaners

-I am not a huge fan of these robotic pool cleaner types.
-Mainly because for most people they have to disable their skimmer to use one.
-The surface of the pool is where the most dirt is.
-So disabling the surface skimmer to clean the pool makes little sense to me.
+I am not a massive fan of suction-side pool cleaners.
+Mainly because for most people they have to disable their swimming pools skimmer to use one.
+The swimming pool surface is where the most dirt is.
+So disabling the surface skimmer to clean the pool-bottom makes little sense to me.

-Used in moderation they have an upside and one special feature none of the other pool cleaners have.
+Used in moderation, they have an upside, and one unique feature none of the other pool cleaners have.
 Suction side cleaners will get small particles of dirt that robotic and pressure side cleaners can’t.
-Unlike other cleaners they don’t collect debris in a basket or bag.
+Unlike other cleaner-types, they don’t collect debris in a basket or bag.
 They use suction and vacuum dirt into the filter where it stays.
-Filters catch dirt as small as 4 microns, you can’t even see that with your eyes.
+DE filters catch dirt particles as small as 4 microns; you can’t even see that with your eyes.

 Robotic Cleaners & Independently Powered Cleaners

-I am talking about the high end TigerSharks and Dolphin Dx Models etc… All these units have a power box that you plug in.
-If you are going robotic, consider the cheaper Aquabots.
-They have tons of parts available, and youtube videos, and user support.
-They are going to break down in a year or two also, but they cost half what the others do, and are easily repaired, if your handy.
+I am talking about the high-end TigerSharks and Dolphin Dx Models etc… All these units have a power box that you plug in.
+If you are going robotic, consider the cheaper Aquabot Models.
+They have tons of parts available, youtube videos, and user support.
+They are also going to break down in a year or two, but they cost half what the others do.
+If you’re handy, parts are simple to replace.

 Pressure Side Pool Cleaners

 Here we have my favorite type of cleaner.
-Polaris has dominated the market in pressure side cleaners as far back as I can remember.
-But there is a new sheriff in town and it goes by the name Trivac 700.
-Hayward has finally upped their game and came out with, dare I say it… Bad-ass new pool cleaner.
+Polaris has dominated the market in pressure side swimming pool cleaners as far back as I can remember.
+But there are some new sheriffs in town, talking about Hayward and Pentair Pool Cleaners.
+Hayward has finally upped their game and came out with, dare I say it… A bad-ass new pool cleaner called the Trivac 700.

-Upfront cost and set up cost can be a little higher than other models as all the inground units I recommend actually require a booster pump.
-That is a pump different that the one you use to filter water.
-But if you have a dedicated pump and pressure line, there is no better pool cleaner!
+The upfront setup cost of all pressure side cleaners is much higher than other models, as all inground units require a booster pump.
+That is a pump different than the one you use to filter the pool water.
+But if you already have a dedicated pump and pressure line, there is no better pool cleaner type!
 Bar none!

-Luckily there is an inexpensive above ground unit that works amazing and does not require a separate pump.
-I am of course talking about the Polaris 65 the whole system is available on amazon with free shipping for you prime members for just $180.- Amazon Link
+Luckily there is an inexpensive above ground unit that works amazingly well and does not require a separate pump.
+I am of course talking about the Polaris 65; the whole system is available on Amazon with free shipping for you prime members for just $180.- Amazon Link

-I will discuss this unit a bit more further on too.
+I will discuss this unit a bit more further on as well.

 Negatives First, the cons!

 Some of these expensive robots don’t do any better job cleaning a pool than the less expensive units.
-Many are also heavy and difficult to get out of the water for many folks.
+Many also weigh a lot and make it a chore to get out of the water for many folks.

-They run on electricity and so require an another power source.
-Instead of using the suction or pressure already being created by your pool pump, they use more energy.
+They run on electricity, and so require another power source.
+Instead of using the suction or pressure already being created by your pool pump.

 The Positives, The Pros

-Being independent from other systems, you can run this even when the pool pump is not in operation.
-Also, it will not interfere with other cleaning systems, so it will do its job more efficiently.
+Being independent of other systems, you can run this even when the pool pump is not in operation.
+Also, it will not interfere with other cleaning systems so that it will do its job more efficiently.

-This Is My Top Pick For “Independent” Robot Cleaners Of Inground Pools Without A Dedicated Polaris Line
+My Top Pick For “Independent” Robot Cleaners Of Inground Pools

 - Works as good as any other robotic independent cleaner